For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 BLUE-WINGED TEAL (Anas discors) [b]

-LESSER SCAUP (Aythya affinis) – Lots on the lake at Casa Turire. [b]
+LESSER SCAUP (Aythya affinis) [b]

 Cracidae (Guans, Chachalacas, and Curassows)